E-commerce best practices to increase sales and stay ahead of the competition

 • Good passwords both on the shop users’ side and on the employees’ side.
 The passwords should be long and consist of both letters, numbers, and special characters to make it difficult for a computer to crack.

 • Appropriate access to information policy.
 The list of persons with access to confidential data should be kept up to date.
-It is also advisable, as far as possible, to restrict access to only those people for whom it is necessary for day-to-day work.
+It is also advisable, as far as possible, to restrict access to only those people who need it for day-to-day work.

-• Updating software security is very important from a security point of view.
+• Updating software security is very important.
 Hackers use automated software to find shops using older versions with serious security vulnerabilities.

-Described by psychologist Robert Cialdini, the social proof theory states that when a person does not know what the right behavior is in a particular situation, they will look to what others are doing to adjust their actions.
-According to Robert Cialdini, “we perceive behavior to be more correct in a given situation to the extent that we see it performed by others.”
+As described by psychologist Robert Cialdini, the social proof theory states that when a person does not know what the right behavior is in a particular situation, they will look to what others are doing to adjust their actions.
+According to Robert Cialdini, “We perceive behavior to be more correct in a given situation to the extent that we see it performed by others.”

-This theory is based on three basic principles: uncertainty, similarity and knowledge.
-Using knowledge about social proof can positively influence the building of trust in a brand that was previously unknown to the consumer.
+This is a powerful psychological technique that e-commerce platforms can use to increase web conversion rates and drive sales, as people are more inclined to do something if they see others doing it.
+This theory is based on three basic principles: uncertainty, similarity, and knowledge.
+Using knowledge about public proof can positively influence the building of trust in a brand that was previously unknown to the consumer.
 It is worth taking the theory and turning it into concrete elements in the shop.
 The most commonly used types of social proof type elements in e-commerce are:

 • testimonials;